Yusu-f/livegap-charts/docs/charts/bar-line-chart.md

-# Bar Chart
+# Bar-Line Chart

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:
+Bar-line charts combine bar charts and line charts into a single visualization.
+This type of chart is useful when you want to:

-* **Show the distribution of data points**: How often a particular category or value occurs.
+Compare two or more data sets with different measurement scales: One data set can be represented by bars, while the other is represented by a line.
-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
+Show the relationship between two data sets over time: The bars can represent values at specific points in time, while the line can show the trend or pattern of change.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
+Visualize both categorical and numerical data: The bars can represent categorical data, while the line can represent numerical data.

-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.
+Here's a detailed guide on creating a bar-line chart with LiveGap charts.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+## How to create and customize a bar-line Chart

-## How to create and use a Bar Chart
+### Step 1: Create a Bar-Line Chart

-### Step 1: Create a Bar Chart
+To create a new bar-line Chart, visit the [LiveGap charts web app](https://charts.livegap.com/v2/app.php) and click the `Chart` button in the sidebar to your right.

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+In the dropdown that opens, click the `Chart Type` dropdown and select `Bar Line Chart`.

-This will open the Chart editor with the default bar chart loaded.
+This will load the default bar-line chart.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different bar-line chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your bar-line chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)